jamesthesnake/PumasDocs.jl/docs/src/basics/nca.md

 - Grouping variables: Any additional column may be chosen as for grouping the output by.

-### Parsing PuMaSNCADF
+### Parsing PumasNCADF

-The parsing function for the PuMaSNCADF is as follows:
+The parsing function for the PumasNCADF is as follows:

 ```julia
 read_nca(df; group=nothing, ii=:ii, ss=:ss,